josedolz/LiviaNET/README.md

 # LiviaNET.
 3D fully Convolutional Neural Network for semantic image segmentation

-This repository contains the code of LiviaNET, a 3D fully convolutional neural network that was employed in our work: [3D fully convolutional networks for subcortical segmentation in MRI: A large-scale study](https://128.84.21.199/abs/1612.03925v1) (In current revision at NeuroImage).
+This repository contains the code of LiviaNET, a 3D fully convolutional neural network that was employed in our work: [3D fully convolutional networks for subcortical segmentation in MRI: A large-scale study](https://128.84.21.199/abs/1612.03925v1) Accepted in Neuroimage, April,17th 2017.

 ## Requirements